 Call your doctor right away if:

-Take your medicine exactly as your doctor instructed.
+Take your medicine exactly as your provider instructed.
 Learn to recognize the early signs that your depression is getting worse.

 Keep going to your talk therapy sessions.
 Counseling is just as effective as taking medicine.